 information to be updated accordingly in the EPE so that all the thermal parameters are

-In this section, we will demonstrate the necessary steps for the thermal analysis of
+This section uses an example to demonstrate the necessary steps for the thermal analysis of an

 Design Statement: Design a forced convection cooling system for an

 Stratix® 10 device as shown in Table 3 and the specified